Radiation from a Moving Charge

 12 Covariant radiation tensor

-Write \(F_{\mu\nu}^{\rm rad}=C(\Delta x_\mu b_\nu-\Delta x_\nu b_\mu)\), with \(C\equiv\mu_0q/[4\pi(u\cdot\Delta x)^2]\) and \(b_\nu\equiv a_\nu-\lambda u_\nu\), \(\lambda\equiv(\Delta x\cdot a)/(u\cdot\Delta x)\), matching the bracket in the formula above term by term.
+Recall from above, \(F_{\mu\nu}^{\rm rad}=C(\Delta x_\mu b_\nu-\Delta x_\nu b_\mu)\), with \(C\equiv\mu_0q/[4\pi(u\cdot\Delta x)^2]\) and \(b_\nu\equiv a_\nu-\lambda u_\nu\), \(\lambda\equiv(\Delta x\cdot a)/(u\cdot\Delta x)\) — the same regrouping already used to establish \(\hat{\mathbf n}\cdot\mathbf B_{\rm rad}=0\).
 Two facts make what follows easy: \[ \Delta x\cdot b=\Delta x\cdot a-\lambda(\Delta x\cdot u)=\Delta x\cdot a-\Delta x\cdot a=0, \qquad \Delta x\cdot\Delta x=0. \] The first is just \(\lambda\)’s definition; the second is the null condition used above.
 Together they make the field itself null, \[ F^{\alpha\beta}_{\rm rad}F_{\alpha\beta}^{\rm rad} = 2C^2\big[(\Delta x\cdot\Delta x)(b\cdot b)-(\Delta x\cdot b)^2\big] = 0, \] consistent with \(|\mathbf E_{\rm rad}|=c|\mathbf B_{\rm rad}|\) found above (a plane wave has \(F^{\alpha\beta}F_{\alpha\beta}=2(B^2-E^2/c^2)=0\) exactly when \(E=cB\)).
+This is one of the two Lorentz invariants built from \(F^{\mu\nu}\); the other, built from its Hodge dual, is proportional to \(\mathbf E\cdot\mathbf B\), and it vanishes too, since \(\mathbf B_{\rm rad}\cdot\mathbf E_{\rm rad}=0\) was already noted above.
+Both invariants vanishing together is exactly the covariant statement that the radiation field is null, i.e. plane-wave-like: unlike a generic field, there is no frame in which it looks purely electric or purely magnetic.
 So the second term of \(T^{\mu\nu}=\frac1{\mu_0}(F^{\mu\alpha}F^\nu{}_\alpha-\frac14\eta^{\mu\nu}F^{\alpha\beta}F_{\alpha\beta})\) drops out for the radiation piece, leaving \[ \mu_0T^{\mu\nu}_{\rm rad} = F^{\mu\alpha}_{\rm rad}F^{\nu}{}_{\alpha,\rm rad} = C^2(\Delta x^\mu b^\alpha-\Delta x^\alpha b^\mu)(\Delta x^\nu b_\alpha-\Delta x_\alpha b^\nu). \] Expanding the product, every term with a lone \(\Delta x\cdot b\) or \(\Delta x\cdot\Delta x\) vanishes, leaving only \[ \mu_0T^{\mu\nu}_{\rm rad}=C^2(b\cdot b)\,\Delta x^\mu\Delta x^\nu. \] Finally, expand \(b\cdot b=(a-\lambda u)\cdot(a-\lambda u)=a\cdot a-2\lambda(a\cdot u)+\lambda^2(u\cdot u)\).
 The middle term drops since \(a\cdot u=0\), and \(u\cdot u=-1\) turns the last term negative, so \[ b\cdot b=a\cdot a-\lambda^2=\frac{(a\cdot a)(\Delta x\cdot u)^2-(\Delta x\cdot a)^2}{(\Delta x\cdot u)^2}. \] Substituting \(C^2=\mu_0^2q^2/[16\pi^2(u\cdot\Delta x)^4]\), \[ \boxed{ T^{\mu\nu}_{\rm rad} = \frac{\mu_0q^2}{16\pi^2(\Delta x\cdot u)^6} \Big[(a\cdot a)(\Delta x\cdot u)^2-(\Delta x\cdot a)^2\Big] \Delta x^\mu\Delta x^\nu. } \] Important observations:

 - proportional to \(\Delta x^\mu\Delta x^\nu\);